fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/cpp/README.md

 git pull --ff-only
 ```

-> Note: Please review the [Vcpkg license details](https://github.com/microsoft/vcpkg#license) to better understand its own license and additional license information pertaining to library packages and s
+> Note: Please review the [Vcpkg license details](https://github.com/microsoft/vcpkg#license) to better understand its own license and additional license information pertaining to library packages and supported ports.

+---

+_Note: This file was auto-generated from the [devcontainer-template.json](https://github.com/devcontainers/templates/blob/main/src/cpp/devcontainer-template.json).
+Add additional notes to a `NOTES.md`._